vlitvak/Research-Methods-and-Data-Analysis-in-Human-Neuroscience/MEEG/preprocessing.md

 All other default values can remain the same.
 The output file will be prepended with `M`.

-As with the previous pipeline, if you are short of diskspace (particularly if you later run all 16 subjects), the outputs produced from the intermediate stages can be deleted using the "SPM -- M/EEG -- Other -- Delete" function (see earlier).
+As with the previous pipeline, if you are short of diskspace, the outputs produced from the intermediate stages can be deleted using the "SPM -- M/EEG -- Other -- Delete" function (see earlier).
 However, refrain from deleting the montaged data, as these will be used later in the Section on